 IoT and The Legrand Eliot Program

 The demo of the Intelligent Cabinet concept comes on the heels of Legrand’s recent launch of its Eliot (Electricity + IoT) program in North America.
-Eliot is a global Legrand IoT program that brings together Legrand’s worldwide expertise to advance connectivity and intelligence in the built environment, mobilize Legrand’s capabilities around the world, speed development of Legrand connected devices and amplify communications wherever the Internet of Things can enhance value for all users.
-For more information on Eliot, visit legrand.us/eliot.
+Eliot is a global Legrand IoT program that brings together Legrand’s worldwide expertise to advance connectivity and intelligence in the built environment, mobilize Legrand’s capabilities around the world, speed the development of Legrand connected devices and amplify communications wherever the Internet of Things can enhance value for all users.
+For more information on Eliot, visit legrand.us/Eliot.

 Intelligent Cabinet at DCD in Booth 19

 Typical remote site scenarios and how the Intelligent Cabinet can address them will be shown in Legrand’s booth at DCD.
 If there is a hot spot near the cabinet, for example, the cabinet’s environmental sensors will send alerts to the brains of the cabinet, which will email alerts to the IT staff and will trigger the LED lights outside the cabinet to turn red.
 And if there is a security breach, for example, the cabinet will activate cameras to capture images of the unauthorized intruder and send them to the centralized IT staff.

 The unique architecture of the Intelligent Cabinet concept is designed to eliminate redundancy – and related costs – so that the cabinet with intelligence and more capabilities is expected to cost no more than the cabinet components purchased separately.
 Deployment and installation time is anticipated to be in weeks instead of months because all the cabinet components are pre-integrated and -tested.